AKUA MIND BODY

 Loneliness, like addiction, can take a toll on an individual’s physical health resulting in high blood pressure, autoimmune disorders, and heart disease.

-Addiction can also have drastic effects on physical health, adding to the impact of the loneliness on the body.
+Addiction can also have drastic effects on physical health, adding to the impact of loneliness on the body.

 Seeking Help for Addiction to Combat Loneliness